 Another tried-and-tested approach to generating interest in your loyalty program (or in your app) is to host a slew of interesting and fun content.
 Accessing said content only requires a loyalty program membership, which helps boost enrollment rates.

-Offering animated shorts for kids, handiwork tutorials for grandparents, home exercise guides for young adults is especially important during a crisis situation, like COVID-19.
+Offering animated shorts for kids, handiwork tutorials for grandparents, home exercise guides for young adults is especially important during a crisis situation.
 Being able to distract people and give them value during difficult times is what forges true brand loyalty.

 Mobile Wallet to help reward redemption